-When you first start learning Italian or any language, there's nothing like going to the country where they speak it and practicing it by talking to the locals, but when that isn’t possible, the next best thing has got to be watching Italian TV shows.
+When you first start learning Italian or any language, there's nothing like going to the country where they speak it and practicing it by talking to the locals.
+But when that isn’t possible, the next best thing has got to be watching Italian TV shows.

 If you’re an absolute beginner, Italian TV shows or movies can help you make out where words begin and end, the first step in understanding a language.